dv200103/SQL-Project-Movie-Database-Analysis/README.md

     Data Manipulation: Master the art of data manipulation using SQL, inserting, updating, and deleting movie information, retrieving specific movie details based on various criteria, and exploring advanced querying techniques.

-    Data Normalization: Gain valuable experience in data normalization, normalizing the database to eliminate data redundancy and anomalies, ensuring data accuracy and efficiency.

 This project will enhance your database skills and equip you with the ability to manage and analyze large datasets, empowering you to tackle data-driven challenges in the real world.